 The Admissions Committee: recommends standards for admission to the Program; reviews applications and recommends applicants for admission; establishes a regular dialogue with desirable students.
-Chair of committee serves on MCSB Coordinating Committee.

-The Recruitment Committee: writes and designs the brochure for the Program; evaluates and initiates changes to the program website; organizes and runs recruiting visits for prospective students; organizes an outreach program to local colleges to promote the Program through seminars and reciprocal visits.
+The Recruitment Committee: writes and designs the brochure for the Program; organizes and runs recruiting visits for prospective students; organizes an outreach program to local colleges to promote the Program through seminars and reciprocal visits.
 Program faculty and a student representative serve on the committee.
-Chair of committee serves on MCSB Coordinating Committee.